sourcetoad/rule-helper-for-laravel/UPGRADE.md

 ### Upgrading from v6.1 to v6.2

 - Minimum Laravel version increased from `12.16` to `12.21`.
+- The `distinct` rule helper parameters have been deprecated in favor of the `distinctStrict` and `distinctIgnoreCase` helpers.
+The parameters are planned to be removed in a future major version.

 ### Upgrading from v6.0 to v6.1